eliwheaton/node-express-passport-mongoose-example/README.md

-node-express-passport-mongodb-example
+Node, Express, Passport, MongoDB Example
 =====================================

-A simple example using node, express, passport, mongodb without any extra BS
+A simple example using Node, ExpressJS, PassportJS, and MongoDB without any extra BS.
+This app will let you register a user, save the user in a MongoDB, and login/logout with the user.